 The Company's tax provision represents the income tax expense or benefit of its consolidated subsidiaries that are taxable entities.
 The income tax provision fluctuates based on, among other factors, where income is earned and the level of income relative to tax attributes.
-The Company recorded income tax provisions of \$10,861 and \$14,604 for the three months ended March 31, 2024 and 2023, respectively.
+The Company recorded income tax benefits of \$58,991 and \$15,330 for the three months ended June 30, 2024 and 2023, respectively, and \$48,130 and \$726 for the six months ended June 30, 2024 and 2023, respectively.
 Provisions have been made for federal, state, local, and foreign income taxes on the results of operations generated by our consolidated subsidiaries that are taxable entities.
-Significant differences between the statutory rate and the effective tax rate include partnership losses for which no tax benefit is recognized, tax expense related to unrealized gains and losses on investment, changes in deferred tax valuation allowances, the effect of tax credits and incentives, and other permanent differences.
+Significant differences between the statutory rate and the effective tax rate include the effect of the release of valuation allowances with respect to deferred tax assets, partnership losses for which no tax benefit is recognized, tax expense related to unrealized gains and losses on investment, the effect of tax credits and incentives, and other permanent differences.
 The Company's consolidated subsidiaries have recorded deferred tax valuation allowances to the extent that they believe it is more likely than not that the benefits of certain deferred tax assets will not be realized in future periods.